 My ethos and vision

-I am passionate about putting people at the heart of online learning (well, all learning in reality).
-My mission is to help people experience great online learning and change their perceptions that it’s not as good as classroom.
-We can learn effectively using digital tools if we use evidence-informed learning practices and make the right tools choices.
-Learning will be as effective, if not more effective, than classroom – we just have to think differently.
+I am passionate about keeping people at the heart of learning and that is especially important when you take your training virtual.
+My mission is to help people experience great online learning to achieve their goals and to change their perceptions that it’s not as good as classroom.

 My career timeline